ShangJixin/ShangJixin/README.md

 ## Skills
 My skills are related to WEB development.

-I'm tend to use jQuety, HTML/CSS and PHP.
+I tend to use jQuery, HTML/CSS and PHP.

 Because of the course of school, I can roughly to use C++, C#, Java (Simple Console Application).